anechol/skeleton-plus/README.md

 # skeleton-plus
-This is an Plus Version of Skeleton.css
+This is a Plus Version of Skeleton.css

 # Why skeleton-plus ?
-Skeleton plus include more colors and functions than the normal Skeleton Version.
+Skeleton Plus includes more colors and functions than the original version of Skeleton.

 #How to install ?